hzqst/VmwareHardenedLoader/README.md

 For now, only Windows (vista~win10) x64 guests are supported.

-It get vmware guest undetected by VMProtect 3.2 (anti-vm feature).
+It get vmware guest undetected by VMProtect 3.2, Safengine and Themida (anti-vm feature).

 ## What it does